 Physicians should have a bona fide physician-patient relationship with the qualifying patient.
-A physician should be able to comfortably certify that the qualifying patient is under the physician’s care, either as the patient’s primary care physician, or for his or her debilitating medical condition.
+A physician should be able to comfortably certify that the qualifying patient is under the doctor’s care, either as the patient’s primary care physician or for his or her debilitating medical condition.
 See 77 Ill.
 Adm.
 Code 946.10.

 Physicians may accept payment from a qualifying patient for the fee associated with the examination required before recommending medical cannabis.
-However, physicians may not accept any remuneration for making a medical marijuana recommendation, nor can they accept any remuneration from any dispensary for such a recommendation.
+However, physicians may not receive any remuneration for making a medical marijuana recommendation, nor can they accept any compensation from any dispensary for such a recommendation.
+Physicians are entitled to a “safe harbor” under Illinois state law.
 See 410 ILCS 130/35.
-Physicians are entitled to a “safe harbor” under Illinois state law.

 The Medical Disciplinary Board may not discipline physicians for making a proper certification for medical cannabis to qualifying patients.
 See 410 ILCS 130/25(e).
 Unlike other pharmaceuticals, doctors cannot “overprescribe” medical cannabis.
 Physicians are not required to regulate dosage, strain, or administration of medical cannabis.
 Under the law, qualifying patients are unable to procure unlimited amounts of medical cannabis.